owenzlz/PAL4VST/README.md

 ## Acknowledgement

-We thank all the authors who open-sourced the research codes, which enables us to generate the images.
+We thank the authors who open-sourced the research codes, which enables us to generate the images.

 StyleGAN: